keiaos-gaming/ESO_bot/README.txt

 open source raid bot

 Set up instructions:
+  -Open .sln in visual studio and build solution
   -Move config.txt, defaults.txt, and the raids folder to Debug folder in solution -Example.txt is a sample file of what signups will look like, delete when ready to use bot or use as test for commands -Add bot token in config on same line as "token = "